 You can repeat you’re wealthy, but your conscious mind will tell you that’s a lie if you’re broke.
 On the other hand, if you say your finances are getting better every day, your analytical mind will play along with it.

-As you can see, it’s not a thing you’ll get in a blink of an eye.
+You can make yourself believe something that isn’t true yet.
+However, it’s not a thing you’ll get in a blink of an eye.

 The key point here is to embrace change gradually.